wwhasmile/MHJ26/README.md

-# Game for The 2026 Mascot Horror Jam
+# Cancelled game for The 2026 Mascot Horror Jam.
+Theme was "Childhood Horror".
-Theme - Childhood Horror

 ## Third party attributions
 ### Plugins: